Wednesday, June 3, 2015

 So I went back to look at Soldier of Fortune again (and I'll be updating my blog posts with better quality grabs in the very near future) and sent a whole bunch of screen captures off to his daughter.

 In case you haven't seen the film, or in case you have but want to know who Ronald was, he played Merryweather's (played by Michael Rennie) local police assistant who went by the moniker of '303'.
 He was in several scenes and I have included a few grabs from each below.
-The first scene is on the Marine Police patrol boat as Rennie's character is on the lookout for Susan Hayward's missing husband (played by Gene Berry).
+The first scene is on the Marine Police patrol boat as Rennie's character is on the lookout for Susan Hayward's missing husband (played by Gene Barry).
 Ronald is the chap in blue inside the wheelhouse.

 Part of the same scene but now on board a sampan as they go looking amongst the 'flower boats' in the typhoon shelter.